prof. Dmitri Krysko (MD, PhD)

 • 2006: Annual Belgian Society for Microscopy Award in Life Sciences “Outstanding PhD thesis” (Belgium)

 From October 2016 Prof. Krysko is appointed as Associate Professor at the Department of Human Structure and Repair at the Faculty of Medicine and Health Sciences in Ghent University where he has established the CDIT laboratory.
-In 2017, he spent four months in the lab of Prof. Valerian Kagan in Pittsburgh University (USA), the world leader in the field of oxidative lipidomics of ferroptosis.
-During his carrier, Prof. Krysko obtained several postdoctoral scholarships from the Research Foundation-Flanders (FWO, Belgium) in the group of Prof. Peter Vandenabeele (VIB-Ghent University).
+In 2017, he spent four months in the laboratory of Prof. V. Kagan in Pittsburgh University (USA), the world leader in the field of oxidative lipidomics of ferroptosis.
+During his carrier, Prof. Krysko obtained several postdoctoral scholarships from the Research Foundation-Flanders (FWO, Belgium) in the group of Prof. P. Vandenabeele (VIB-Ghent University).

-Prof. Krysko is an Associate Editor of “Frontiers in Immunology” (the Cancer Immunity and Immunotherapy section; impact factor 7.3, Q1) and an Editorial Board Member of “Apoptosis” (impact factor 7.2, Q1); “Cells” (impact factor 6.0, Q2); “Mediators of Inflammation” (impact factor 4.6, Q2) and “Current Cancer Therapy Reviews”.
+Prof. Krysko is an Associate Editor of “Frontiers in Immunology” (the Cancer Immunity and Immunotherapy section; impact factor 5.7, Q1) and an Editorial Board Member of “Apoptosis” (impact factor 6.1, Q1); “Cells” (impact factor 5.1, Q2); and “Current Cancer Therapy Reviews”.

-Prof. Krysko is a member of the expert panel for grant reviewing in the Research Foundation -Flanders (Cross-Domain Panel) and he is an elected expert of the Supreme Health Council of Belgium.
+Prof. Krysko is a member of the expert panel for grant reviewing in the Research Foundation -Flanders (Cross-Domain Panel), he is an elected expert of The Supreme Health Council of Belgium and elected member of The Royal Academy of Medicine of Belgium (KAGB).

 Prof. Krysko organized: